DIY Popcorn In Microwave

-Sure it’s easy enough to pop popcorn on the stove, but my favorite part of this homemade microwave popcorn “recipe” is that it’s so easy even my five-year-old can do it (with a little supervision)!
+Sure it’s easy enough to pop homemade popcorn on the stove, but my favorite part of this DIY microwave popcorn “recipe” is that it’s so easy even my five-year-old can do it (with a little supervision, of course)!

 I chose to purchase Black Jewell popcorn kernels because they pop with very few hulls and are packed with antioxidants.
 However, you can use any type of popcorn kernel that you prefer.
 You’ll also need a lunch-size brown paper bag, a small piece of tape, and of course, a microwave.

-Incidentally, should you happen to burn a bag while figuring out the timing for your particular unit, here’s a simple trick for removing that burned smell from your microwave.
+Incidentally, should you happen to burn a bag while figuring out the timing for your microwave, here’s a simple trick for removing that burnt popcorn smell.